A Survey on Stance Detection for Mis- and Disinformation Identification: Introduction

-Detecting and aggregating the expressed stances towards a piece of information can be a powerful tool for a variety of tasks like understanding ideological debates~\cite{Hasan2014WhyAY}, gathering different frames of a particular issue~\cite{shurafa-etal-2020-stance-framing} or determining the leanings of different media outlets~\cite{stefanov-etal-2020-predicting}.
-The task of stance detection has been studied from different angles, e.g.,~in political debates~\cite{habernal-etal-2018-arc}, for fact-checking~\cite{thorne-etal-2018-fever}, or regarding new products~\cite{somasundaran-wiebe-2009-recognizing}.
+Detecting and aggregating the expressed stances towards a piece of information can be a powerful tool for a variety of tasks including understanding ideological debates~\cite{Hasan2014WhyAY}, gathering different frames of a particular issue~\cite{shurafa-etal-2020-stance-framing} or determining the leanings of media outlets~\cite{stefanov-etal-2020-predicting}.
+The task of stance detection has been studied from different angles, e.g.,~in political debates~\cite{habernal-etal-2018-arc}, for fact-checking~\cite{thorne-etal-2018-fever}, or regarding new products ~(\href{{https://}}{Somasundaran et al., 2009}).
+Moreover, different types of text have been studied, including social media posts~\cite{zubiaga-etal-2016-rumor-spread} and news articles~\cite{pomerleau-2017-FNC}.
+Finally, stances expressed by different actors have been considered, such as politicians ~(\href{{https://}}{Johnson et al., 2009}), journalists~\cite{hanselowski-etal-2019-snopes}, and users on the web~\cite{derczynski-etal-2017-rumoureval}.